The most common type of breakdown is a flat battery – and whenever it happens, it’s always inconvenient.

 Is jump starting bad for your car?

 It can be.
 It depends on your car and its age.
-All modern cars have an electronic engine control unit (ECU).
-Small but mighty the ECU is basically a computer – or your car’s brain.
+All modern cars have an ECU, which is basically a computer – or your car’s brain.

 It handles all the decisions about fuel mixture and even how your brakes and air con work.
 If your jump leads are short circuited and there’s a power surge this ECU can be quickly damaged.
 Some ECUs can be expensive to replace.